Make an Appointment

 - Confidentiality Policy: The Writing Center has a strict confidentiality policy that requires all student work, conversations and comments to remain in the center.
 We will not share your work or personal information without your explicit consent.

 - Proof of Attendance: Upon request, we can provide students with proof of attendance at the end of a consultation session.
-There are two ways to attain proof: a stamp on the student’s paper or a stamp on a writing center Proof of Attendance form.
-Both will be dated at the time of the stamp.
+There are three ways to attain proof: a stamp on the student’s paper, a stamp on a writing center Proof of Attendance form, or an email directly to a professor.
+All will be dated at the time of the stamp.